dolanske/beskydy/README.md

 ### `x-data`

 Append data into scope's dataset.
-Any data within this attribute will be available to its parent elements, but this practise is discouraged, as on first draw, this data will be undefined.
+Any data within this directive will be available to its parent elements, but this practise is discouraged, as on first draw, this data will be undefined.

 ```html
 <div x-scope="{ initialData: 0, count: 10 }">